stephanlamoureux/blog/posts/windows-dev-guide.md

 That's it!
 You should now see a `.oh-my-zsh` directory inside of your home directory.
 To change your plugins and themes you will need to edit your `.zshrc` file, also found in your home dir.
 Here is a list of all the [themes](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes) and [plugins](https://github.com/ohmyzsh/ohmyzsh/wiki/Plugins) that come bundled with OhMyZsh.

 ### More Plugins

+There are countless plugins available, but these are the two I recommend most.

 #### [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions)